joshiupendra1995/pubsub-event-service/README.md

-# Event Subscriber
+# Event PubSub
-A simple spring boot application that is subscribed to a topic of Google Pub/Sub service.
-This application will log any messages since it is subscribed to a topic, be it any string messages, or json messages.
+A simple spring boot application to publish and subscribe any type of message.

 ## Technology Stack
 1. Spring-boot framework